controlplaneio/simulator/cli/README.md

 Development targets are specified in the [Makefile](./Makefile).

-This application is built and tested in a multi-stage build in the parent directory's [launch container dockerfile](../Dockerfile)
+The [Dockerfile](./Dockerfile) in this folder is used to isolate and lock down versions for testing and building and not for publishing.

+Publishing of the simulator as a docker image will be [the launch container Dockerfile](../Dockerfile).
+Running  <code>make run</code> (or <code>make build</code>) in the root of this repository will implicitly call
+<code>make docker-build</code> in this folder.

-The remaining make targets can be run locally.
+The remaining make targets can be run inside the build container or outside as you choose for local development.

 <pre>
 all: help
 build                 golang build
-dep                   install dependencies for other targets doc                   generate markdown documentation for packages docker-build          builds a docker image
+coverage              runs golang unit tests with coverage and opens a browser with the results dep                   install dependencies for other targets doc                   generate markdown documentation for packages
 help-no-color:
-test-acceptance       acceptance tests
-test-go-fmt           golang fmt check test                  unit and local acceptance tests test-unit             golang unit tests test-unit-verbose     golang unit tests (verbose)
+test-acceptance       run bats acceptance tests test                  run all tests test-unit             run golang unit tests
 </pre>

 ## Usage